Move a Git Tag

 Moving tags around can cause all sorts of problems but in some cases you may just need to go with it.
 One case where this practice is used is GitHub’s own continuous integration platform, GitHub Actions.

 Users can create custom actions that are distributed via Git repositories.
-When you want to use a certain version of an action you define it with the repo and a reference, for example actions/checkout@v2.
+When you want to use a certain version of an action you define it with the repo and a reference, for example actions/checkout@v2

-The reference can be a branch, commit, or a tag, but tags are commonly used for this purpose.
-When a new release is made it can be tagged with a semantic version such as v1.4.3, and the major tag v1 can then be moved ahead to point to the same commit.
+can then be moved ahead to point to the same commit.
 This way the users of the action will automatically use the latest available release of a major version next time they run their workflows.

-If you’d like to automatically maintain a latest tag in your repo that always points to the latest release you could use the Latest tag action.
+tag in your repo that always points to the latest release you could use the Latest tag action.
 The Update Major Version action looks for a semantic version when you push a tag, and it automatically moves the matching major version ahead.

 Discuss on Twitter